 Unwitting Pawn: Joey, Rosa and Father Michael in Blackwell Epiphany, as they help Madeline furthering her scheme.

 Updated Re-release: Deception had an update in 2013 where the character portraits was changed to a more realistic style over the original comic-style portraits to fit more with the other games in the series.

 Vitriolic Best Buds: Rosa and Joey.
 Lauren and Joey try for this at times, but it's far more resentful.

 Who You Gonna Call?: Rosangela decides to set up this sort of business at the end of Convergence and continues it in Deception, complete with business cards.

 Why We Can't Have Nice Things: A real-life example.
 On Halloween 2013, Wadjet Eye Games did a special free giveaway of one of the Blackwell games to encourage people to buy their games.
-Even though several goofs on behalf of their download fulfillment partner BMT Micro were rectified for the most part, a large amount of the freely-distributed codes were still found to be hoarded (through spambots and IP blockers) for resale, forcing WEG to abort the giveaway and have Valve delete all still-unused Steam keys, possibly including several that were gained legitimately.
+Even though several goofs on behalf of their download fulfillment partner BMT Micro were rectified for the most part, a large amount of the freely-distributed Steam keys were still found to be hoarded (through spambots and IP blockers) for resale, forcing WEG to abort the giveaway and have Valve delete all still-unused keys, possibly including several that were gained legitimately.

 World Building: Each game reveals something important about mediums and the supernatural, and hints at much more.